palantirnet/drupal-skeleton/README.md

 Update the `LICENSE.txt`:

-  * Keep the current license if you're planning to use the MIT license
-  * Remove or replace this file for any other license
+  * Remove or replace this file with the appropriate license for your project.
+(The existing license applies to the Drupal Skeleton template only.)

 Update the `composer.json`: